dmstern/likers-blocker/README.md

   ![Screenshot](screenshots/likes.png)

-- Then click on the new button on the top which says "Block all" / "Alle Blockieren".
+- Then click on the new button on the top which says "Block all".
   ![Screenshot](screenshots/block-all-button.png)
   ![Screenshot](screenshots/collecting-usernames.png)
 - You can also chose to block all retweeters of the tweet (only direct retweeters without comment).
   ![Screenshot](screenshots/confirm.png)
-- If you use it for the first time, you will have to authorize the app to access your twitter account.
-- You get a list of all users that are about to be blocked.
-- Confirm and wait for the success message.
+- Confirm to add the collected users to the blocking queue.
 - ✔ DONE.
-All the collected likers of the tweet are blocked. 😇
+LikersBlocker will process the blocking queue bit by bit in the background.

 ### Block all members of a list